LuChiara/should_i_breakup_score/README.md

 # Should I break up?

-The Should-I-Break-Up Score is a quantitative method designed to help you determine whether you should leave your partner.
+The Should-I-Breakup Score is a quantitative method designed to help you determine whether you should leave your partner.
 It can be applied not only to romantic relationships but also to friendships, colleagues — you name it!

 This is the formula that I adopted: